Jacob Böhme, Johannes Staritius (ca. 1580-??) and the Culture of Dissent

 Comments

-This article was originally published as Jacob Böhme and His World, ed., with three contributions and three translations by Andrew Weeks (co-edited Bo Andersson, Lucinda Martin, Leigh Penman) Leiden, Boston: Brill, 2019.
+This chapter was originally published as Jacob Böhme and His World, ed., with three contributions and three translations by Andrew Weeks (co-edited Bo Andersson, Lucinda Martin, Leigh Penman) Leiden, Boston: Brill, 2019.
 “Jacob Böhme, Johannes Staritius (ca. 1580-?) and the Culture of Dissent,” pp. 221-243.

 Share